bmatsuo/oti/docs/getting_started.md

 #Getting started

-**Note** -- the oti commands in this guide cannot be copy-pasted them as that might cost people money inadvertantly.
+**Note** -- the oti commands in this guide cannot be copy-pasted.
+That might cost people money inadvertantly.
 To play along get yourself the id of any AMI in **us-east-1** (have you looked at [packer](http://www.packer.io/intro/getting-started/build-image.html)?) and just replace any `ami-*` values in examples below with your own image ids.
 If you complete the guide within an hour (which is easy) the cost charges from AWS